Hezbollah Rockets Hit Israel's Haifa, Cause Casualties

 Date

-(MENAFN- IANS) Jerusalem, Oct 7 (IANS) Hezbollah attacked an Israeli military base near the northern city of Haifa Sunday night, causing casualties, the group said in a statement.
+(MENAFN- Kashmir Observer) Jerusalem- Hezbollah attacked an Israeli military base near the northern city of Haifa Sunday night, causing casualties, the group said in a statement.

 “In response to the targeting of civilians and the massacres committed by the Zionist enemy, the Islamic Resistance launched on Sunday evening a salvo of 'Fadi 1' missiles at the Carmel base south of Haifa,” said the statement.